hsosa29/NextFlights/wp-content/plugins/shapely-companion/readme.txt

 === Plugin Name ===
 Contributors: colorlibplugins, silkalns
-Tags: woocommerce, widgets, plugin, demo, companion, home page, one page, parallax, social, portfolio, projects Requires at least: 3.8
+Tags: woocommerce, widgets, plugin, demo, companion, home page, one page, parallax, social, portfolio, projects Requires at least: 4.6
-Tested up to: 4.8
+Tested up to: 5.1
+Requires PHP: 5.6
-Stable tag: 1.0.6
+Stable tag: 1.2.4
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Shapely Companion is a companion plugin for Shapely WordPress theme by Colorlib.com.

 == Description ==

 Shapely Companion is a companion for Shapely One Page WordPress theme by Colorlib.com.
 This plugin won't do anything for other free or premium WordPress themes and you need to download and install <a href="https://colorlib.com/wp/themes/shapely/" target="_blank">Shapely</a>.
 If you are having problems with Shapely theme or its companion plugin the fastest way to receive help is via our theme <a href="https://colorlib.com/wp/forums" target="_blank">support forum</a>.